Dominic-Wassef/transcript_processor/README.md

 ### Special Note

-Modify the directory path in `handlers/handlers.go` according to your local setup:
+Modify the directory path in `handlers/handlers.go` according to your local setup for your utterances folder:

 Currently it is set to:
 ```go